IbrahemHurani/GNSS-Raw-Mesurments/README.md

 ## How To Run:
 * Download the files from github
 * open the code (for example pyCharm)
-* open the terminal write python integration.py
+* open the terminal write python integration.py path_file
 * Example (python integration.py C:\\Users\\user\\Desktop\\gnss-analysis-main\\data\\sample\\walking.txt)
 * Run the Code.